Kostas-Xafis/Google-Drive-Auto-Backup/README.md

 }
 ```
 ---
 ### **4.** Add a file named backupFile.json in the /json folder.
-Here you can add any glob pattern to exlude from your backup.
+Here you can add any glob pattern to exclude from your backup.
 You can have a general one or specify one for your backup's directory.
 ```json
 {
   "excludePatterns": {